kaj-al/EDUSARTHI/readme.md

 # EduSarthi - Your AI Learning Coach
 - EduSarthi is a GenAI-powered study assistant designed to make learning interactive rather than passive.
-Explains concepts,asks questions, evaluate answers and helps improving understanding step by step.\
+Explains concepts,asks questions, evaluate answers and helps improving understanding step by step.
 - Explain - Practice - Feedback - Improve
+- Students who struggle with concept clarity,
+Self learners exploring new domains,
+Learners preparing for exams or interviews

+Main Purpose:
+The main goal of EduSarthi is to convert learning from a passive activity (reading answers) into an active process (understanding + applying knowledge).

 ## Problems
+Students become dependent on AI-generated answers, Conceptual gaps remain unaddressed,
+Learning becomes surface level instead of deep, check understanding in real time,
+In simple terms, AI is helping users complete tasks, but not necessarily learn effectively.
 - Passive learning
 - Poor concept retention
 - Lack of personalized feedback